opentext/storyteller/docs/stl/empower.md

   </tr>
 </table>

-### Multiline Text
+### Multi-line Text

-Multiline texts help us to understand a concept of _paragraphs_ and associated _paragraph styles_ as well as _lists_ (_bullets_ and _numbering_).
+Multi-line texts help us to understand a concept of _paragraphs_ and associated _paragraph styles_ as well as _lists_ (_bullets_ and _numbering_).

 #### Plain Paragraphs